 Do not go online and purchase from a company who refuses to have real people speak with you about your specific needs.
-There are companies out there who will sell you a stairlift and never take the time to measure your staircase or even look at the type of stairs you have in your home!
+There are companies out there who will sell you a stair lift and never take the time to measure your staircase or even look at the type of stairs you have in your home!

 Any home modifications including staircase, ramps, doorway widening does qualify as a medical expense.
 The only time it may not qualify is if it increases the value of the home.
-As an example, if someone is installing an elevator due to a medical condition, and the elevator costs $20k; however based on the appraisal the elevator feature increases the home value by $10k, then only the remaining $10k is deductible as a medical expense.
-In the case of the stairlift. it is unlikely that it would increase home’s value so the entire amount should be deductible as a medical expense.
+As an example, if someone is installing an elevator due to a medical condition, and the elevator costs $20k.
+However based on the appraisal the elevator feature increases the home value by $10k.
+Then only the remaining $10k is deductible as a medical expense.
+In the case of the stair lift. it is unlikely that it would increase home’s value.
+So the entire amount should be deductible as a medical expense.

 Professionals are getting educated on how to better assist those with physical challenges.
 They now see that their previous advice of sending people to the local “do it yourself center” was not only a bad idea but a dangerous one!
-People also put themselves in jeopardy when they choose to use a stairlift company that outsources the work!
+The big truth about stair lifts, is that people also put themselves in jeopardy when they choose to use a stair lift company that outsources the work!
 Why is this risky business?
 Because the company selling the product will not guarantee that the installation of the product is done correctly.

 Gamburd, on the other hand, is a family owned and operated company.
 They stand by you and they stand behind their name.
-Using a company like Gamburd ensures that the products will be manufactured in the US, not like other businesses out there who use lesser quality stairlifts from overseas companies.
+Using a company like Gamburd ensures that the products will be manufactured in the US.
+Not like other businesses out there who use lesser quality stair lifts from overseas companies.
 One of the main complaints from those who have gone down the cheaply made route, is that when a part breaks, they must now wait eight weeks to get the part shipped from overseas!
-Gamburd has straight stairlifts in stock and can get to their customers same day or next day.
+Gamburd has straight stair lifts in stock and can get to their customers same day or next day.
 That brings peace of mind to families!

-Now that you have the truth about stairlifts, maybe it’s time to make one call to one company where every client is treated like family.
+Now that you have the truth about stair lifts, maybe it’s time to make one call to one company where every client is treated like family.
 888-902-2237